Business Owner Tax Considerations

 The Qualified Business Income (QBI) deduction

-is a tax break that eligible business owners can take advantage of.
+is a common deduction that eligible business owners can take advantage of.
 This deduction allows them to deduct up to 20% of their business income resulting in savings on taxes.
 To qualify for the QBI deduction the business must fall under a pass-through entity category like a proprietorship, partnership, S corporation or LLC.
 A financial planner in conjunction with an attorney can help implement the appropriate entity type for your situation.

 Choosing the entity structure for your business is essential when it comes to tax planning.
 The type of entity you select can greatly influence your tax obligations.
 For instance, establishing a Limited Liability Company (LLC) can offer pass through taxation advantages enabling business owners to sidestep taxation on profits.